Hybrid Satellite-Terrestrial Communication Networks for the Maritime Internet of Things: Key Technologies, Opportunities, and Challenges: Enhancing Maritime Transmission Efficiency

-The atmospheric refractive index over sea surface varies with the maritime environment.
+The atmospheric refractive index over the sea surface varies with the maritime environment.
 Electromagnetic waves have different propagation paths depending on the rate at which the refractive index changes with height.
-When the rate meets certain conditions, atmospheric ducts will be formed, and signals will be trapped therein, as depicted in Figure 6 \cite{p341}.
+When the rate meets certain conditions, atmospheric ducts will be formed, and signals will be trapped therein, as depicted in Figure 5 \cite{p341}.
 Atmospheric ducts can be utilized to improve transmission efficiency, as the propagation loss in the duct layer is much smaller than that in free space \cite{p343}.

-Three kinds of atmospheric ducts often appear over sea surface, namely surface duct, elevated duct, and evaporation duct.
-The evaporation duct, formed by a large amount of seawater evaporation about 0--40 m above sea level, is the most common kind of atmospheric ducts, and only occurs in the oceanic atmosphere \cite{p341}.
+Three types of atmospheric ducts often appear over the sea surface, namely, surface duct, elevated duct, and evaporation duct.
+The evaporation duct, formed by a large amount of seawater evaporated approximately 0--40 m above sea level, is the most common type of atmospheric duct and only occurs in the oceanic atmosphere \cite{p341}.
 Using the evaporation duct, several radio links have been set up for beyond-LOS maritime communications, such as the 78-km link from the Australian mainland to the Great Barrier Reef \cite{p343}, and the 100-km link between Malaysian shores \cite{p344}\cite{p345}.

-It should be noted that the height of evaporation duct layer depends on various environmental factors, such as air-sea temperature differences, humidity, air pressure, wind speed, and wave height \cite{p325}.
+It should be noted that the height of the evaporation duct layer depends on various environmental factors, such as air-sea temperature difference, humidity, air pressure, wind speed, and wave height \cite{p325}.
 Although the P-J formulation can be used to calculate the duct height, it may lose the prediction accuracy due to its sensitivity to the weather information.
-The utilization of evaporation duct for maritime communications is still in the primary stage.
+The utilization of evaporation duct for maritime communications is still in the early stage.
 To promote the development of MCNs, more meteorological instruments are needed to collect the vertical weather information, and more accurate models are required to predict the channel state information (CSI).